This list will cover the best and hottest picks for saturation plugins in 2023.

 As always, denise brings a modern recreation of an old sound we all love and cherish.
 The fantastic possibilities uncovered with the digital advances are present on this plugin and can significantly assist when breaking the production routine.
 Push the limits even further than previously imagined while retaining the vintage aspects so coveted by professionals.

-A combination of refined algorithms and an inspiration coming from great saturation units that comes in a beautiful interface and offers an abundance of controls.
+A combination of refined algorithms and inspiration comes from great saturation units that come in a beautiful interface and offer an abundance of controls.

 PSP Audioware brings a new plugin to their catalog, dedicated to assisting you with the most common saturation processes and offering plenty of presets to start working right when you open it for the first time.
 With an intuitive set of controls displayed at the interface – which resembles vintage studio gear -, each knob twist is precise and full of character.

 You can saturate any sound by adding harmonics, taming the frequencies, and dynamic processing to simulate an analog circuit as best as possible.
-Allied with that, you have three algorithms dedicated to further enhancing the emulation, distributed between eight saturation types.
+Allied with that, you have three algorithms, distributed between eight saturation types.

 Right below the large “Saturation” knob, there’s a “Shape” switch with eight variable settings.
 This is a collection of saturation types, going from left to right on a scale from less intense to a very distorted sound.
 A versatile tool like this is essential to suit every need when applying saturation.
 With “Soft Valve,” “Med Valve,” “Hard Valve,” “Warm Tape,” “Modern Tape,” “Ram,” “Soft Clip,” and “Hard Clip,” you can dwell into both valve and tape characters very quickly.